-Sainz fastest in first US GP practice
+Ferrari fastest in both US GP practice sessions

-Unites States Grand Prix: Carlos Sainz fastest in first practice
+United States Grand Prix: Ferrari's Carlos Sainz and Charles Leclerc head practice sessions

 Last updated on .From the section Formula 1

-Ferrari's Carlos Sainz headed Red Bull's Max Verstappen in first practice at the United States Grand Prix.
+Ferrari drivers Carlos Sainz and Charles Leclerc headed the two Friday practice sessions at the United States Grand Prix in Austin, Texas.

-Sainz was 0.224 seconds quicker than the Dutchman, who clinched his second title at the last race in Japan.
+Sainz led Red Bull's Max Verstappen, who clinched his second title at the last race in Japan, by 0.224 seconds in the first session.

-Mercedes' Lewis Hamilton was third, 0.475secs off the pace, as the team assessed new parts the team hope will move them closer to the front.
+Mercedes' Lewis Hamilton was third, 0.475secs off the pace, as the team assessed a significant car upgrade.

-Aston Martin's Lance Stroll was fourth, ahead of Red Bull's Sergio Perez and the Alpine of Fernando Alonso.
+Leclerc topped second practice, run as a test to assess 2023 tyres.

 - How to follow the US Grand Prix on the BBC